Anthrocon/www/content/Venue/shuttle-buses/index.md

 **Pick up notes:**

+- Omni and Kimpton shuttle stop will be at the Hotel Monaco corner of 6th Avenue and William Penn Place
 - Cambria: in front of hotel (smaller bus and Gray Hare carts only)
 - Marriott City Center: corner of Centre Ave and Washington
 {{< /details >}}